jcortes0309/draw_together/README.md

 Similarly for `mouseup` and `mousemove`.
 You can get the location of the mouse via `event.clientX` and `event.clientY` where `event` is the first parameter in the event handler function.

-You may need to offset the mouse location by the top and left offsets of the canvas position, which can be gotten by `canvas.offsetLeft`, and `canvas.offsetTop`.
+You may need to offset the mouse location by the top and left offsets of the canvas position, which can be found in `canvas.offsetLeft`, and `canvas.offsetTop`.

 ## Collaborative Drawing